|Arthur H. Feagin

-Dr. Fang is a full professor in the Department of Civil Engineering of the Samuel Ginn College of Engineering and has worked at Auburn University since August, 2007.
-Dr. Fang also has twelve-year research and teaching experience in the Department of Civil Engineering at Lamar University (Texas State University System) at Beaumont, Texas (1995 – 2007 from an assistant professor to a full professor).
-Dr. Fang received his Ph.D. from the University of Minnesota in 1994 (St. Anthony Falls Laboratory in the Department of Civil Engineering).
+Dr. Fang is a full professor in the Department of Civil and Environmental Engineering of the Samuel Ginn College of Engineering and has worked at Auburn University since August, 2007.
+Dr. Fang also has twelve-year research and teaching experience in the Department of Civil and Environmental Engineering at Lamar University (Texas State University System) at Beaumont, Texas (1995 – 2007 from an assistant professor to a full professor).
+Dr. Fang received his Ph.D. from the University of Minnesota in 1994 (St. Anthony Falls Laboratory in the Department of Civil, Environmental, and Geo-Engineering).

 research experience in water resources engineering includes

 assessing performance of sediment basins at highway construction sites,

 evaluation of scour potential of cohesive soils, estimation of